top of page

-The white paper "Trends in Remote Services & Monitoring," published by PMMI in January 2024, provides an in-depth analysis of the evolving landscape of remote services in the packaging and processing industry.
+The white paper "Trends in Remote Services & Monitoring," published by PMMI in January 2024, takes a closer look at evolving landscape of remote services in the packaging and processing industry.
 Drawing insights from 144 end-user companies and 36 Original Equipment Manufacturers (OEMs) in the USA, the report highlights the increasing adoption of remote technologies and the factors influencing this shift to this technology.

 Adoption of Remote Services